hazelcast/hazelcast-reference-manual/src/JCache-EP.md

 object is big, it might prevent traffic by sending the object to the mutator and sending it back to the owner to update it.

 By default, Hazelcast JCache sends the complete changed value to the backup partition.
 Again, this can cause a lot of traffic if the object is big.
-Another option to prevent this is part of the Hazelcast ICache extension.
-Further information is available at
+The Hazelcast ICache extension can also prevent this.
+Further information is available at [Implementing BackupAwareEntryProcessor](#implementing-backupawareentryprocessor).
-[Implementing BackupAwareEntryProcessor](#implementing-backupawareentryprocessor).

 An arbitrary number of arguments can be passed to the `Cache::invoke` and `Cache::invokeAll` methods.
 All of those arguments need